TheDynamiClint/games/README.md

 # games
-For game code and experiments
+For game code, tutorial projects and experiments - not original work unless otherwise specified.